 Simulation is the process of setting up the treatment area.
 This process can last up to one-half hour.
 Once all simulation work is done, your treatment plan will be developed using a special computer system.

 Linear accelerators use a wave-guided device that accelerates electrons to high velocity, which collide with a heavy metal target to release x-rays.
-Middlesex Hospital is one of only five cancer treatment facilities in Connecticut to offer the state-of-the-art Novalis Tx® Linear Accelerator technology for radiation therapy.
+Middlesex Hospital is one of only five cancer treatment facilities in Connecticut to offer the state-of-the-art Novalis Tx® Linear Accelerator technology, and the Elekta Linear Accelerator at our Shoreline Cancer Center will be the newest in the state.

 How will I be billed for radiation therapy?